A unified view of elastic and elasto-inertial turbulence in channel flows at low and moderate Reynolds numbers: Direct numerical simulation

-The direct numerical simulation (DNS) of a viscoelastic fluid flow in the EIT and ET regimes poses significant challenges.
+The direct numerical simulation (DNS) of a viscoelastic fluid flow in the ET regime poses significant challenges.
 Both the high accuracy required to the numerical schemes adopted for a correct integration of the governing equations and the computational power needed to ensure an adequate resolution make this kind of simulations a remarkable endeavour \cite{doubief-terrapon-hof-2023}.
-In this study, the problem is accurately and efficiently tackled by means of our well validated solver \textit{Fujin} (\url{https://groups.oist.jp/cffu/code}, \cite{abdelgawad-cannon-rosti-2023}).
-We adopt a staggered uniform Cartesian grid and discretise equations (\ref{eq:incompressibility}) and (\ref{eq:momentum}) in space according to a second-order central finite-difference scheme; a second-order Adams–Bashforth scheme is chosen for time integration, coupled with a fractional step method \cite{kim-moin-1985}.
+In this study, the problem is accurately and efficiently tackled by means of our well validated solver \textit{Fujin} (\url{https://www.oist.jp/research/research-units/cffu/fujin}, \cite{abdelgawad-cannon-rosti-2023}).
+We adopt a staggered uniform Cartesian grid and discretize the governing equations in space according to a second-order central finite-difference scheme; a second-order Adams–Bashforth scheme is chosen for time integration, coupled with a fractional step method \cite{kim-moin-1985}.
 At every time step, we find a pressure field satisfying the divergence-free constraint with an efficient spectral Poisson solver, while the overall parallelisation of the code relies on the \textit{2decomp} library along with the message passing interface (MPI) protocol.
-The transport equation for the polymer conformation tensor $\mathbf{C}$ requires additional care: we tackle it in a logarithmic formulation \cite{fattal-kupferman-2005,devita-etal-2018} to overcome the notorious high Deborah numerical instability and resort to a high-order weighted essentially on-oscillatory (WENO) scheme \cite{sugiyama-etal-2011} to treat the upper-convected derivative constituting the left-hand side of equation (\ref{eq:conformation}).
-In this way we are able to avoid the explicit introduction of a stress-diffusion term in equation \ref{eq:conformation}, which therefore does not require us to specify any boundary condition \cite{beneitez-etal-2023}.
+The transport equation for the polymer conformation tensor $\mathbf{C}$ requires additional care: we tackle it in a logarithmic formulation \cite{fattal-kupferman-2005,devita-etal-2018} to overcome the notorious high Deborah numerical instability and resort to a high-order weighted essentially non-oscillatory (WENO) scheme \cite{sugiyama-etal-2011} to treat the upper-convected derivative constituting the left-hand side.
+In this way we are able to avoid the explicit introduction of a stress-diffusion term, which therefore does not require us to specify any boundary condition \cite{beneitez-etal-2024}.
 Instead, for the fluid, no-slip and no-penetration boundary conditions are imposed at the upper and lower walls, while periodicity is enforced along the homogeneous $x$ and $z$ directions.
 In the production simulations, we adopt a computational domain of size $4\pi h \times 2h \times 2\pi h$ in the $x$, $y$ and $z$ directions, respectively, across which we uniformly distribute $512 \times 1024 \times 256$ grid points.
-For the case at $Re=5$, nevertheless, we reduce our resolution to $256 \times 512 \times 128$ points to accelerate its otherwise prohibitively slow convergence to a fully developed turbulent state.
-The independence of our results from the spatial discretisation adopted is assessed employing a uniform grid made of $2400 \times 500 \times 800$ points in a domain of size $9.6 h \times 2h \times 3.2 h$.
+For the case at $Re=5$, nevertheless, we reduce our resolution to $256 \times 512 \times 128$ points and further decrease to $384$ points along $y$ at $Re=0.5$ to accelerate the otherwise prohibitively slow convergence to a fully developed turbulent state.
+The resolution of our high Reynolds simulations is larger than that employed in previous numerical studies \cite{deangelis-casciola-piva-2002}, while the adequacy of a comparable grid in the lower Reynolds cases has already been tested \cite{lellep-linkmann-morozov-2024}.